Papers

 Spectroscopic Survey of the Milky Way Satellite Segue 1: Analysis of an Ultra-Faint Dwarf Galaxy

-The paper presented by Simon et al. focuses on a detailed Keck/DEIMOS spectroscopic survey of the ultra-faint Milky Way satellite galaxy Segue 1.
+The study presented by Simon et al. focuses on a detailed Keck/DEIMOS spectroscopic survey of the ultra-faint Milky Way satellite galaxy Segue 1.
 The research aims to elucidate the nature of Segue 1, particularly testing its classification as the darkest known galaxy given its high mass-to-light ratio.
 The principal outcomes of this investigation are derived from measuring a comprehensive set of stellar velocities and metallicities within Segue 1, allowing the researchers to assess its dynamic and chemical profile.

 Key Findings